mlswg/mls-protocol/draft-ietf-mls-protocol.md

 expected value of `parent_hash` for the committer's new leaf and verify that it matches the `parent_hash` value in the supplied `leaf_key_package`.
-Moreover, when joining a group, new members MUST authenticate each non-blank parent node P. A parent node P is authenticated by performing the following check:
+Moreover, when joining a group, new members MUST authenticate each non-blank parent node P. A parent node P is authenticated by checking that there exists a child V of P and a node U in the resolution of V such that V.`parent_hash` is equal to the Parent Hash of P with V's sibling as the co-path child.

-* Let L and R be the left and right children of P, respectively
-* If L.parent_hash is equal to the Parent Hash of P with Co-Path Child R, the check passes
-* If R is blank, replace R with its left child until R is either non-blank or a leaf node
-* If R is a blank leaf node, the check fails
-* If R.parent_hash is equal to the Parent Hash of P with Co-Path Child L, the check passes
-* Otherwise, the check fails

-The left-child recursion under the right child of P is necessary because the expansion of the tree to the right due to Add proposals can cause blank nodes to be interposed between a parent node and its right child.

 ## Update Paths

 As described in {{commit}}, each MLS Commit message may optionally transmit a KeyPackage leaf and node values along its direct path.
-The path contains a public key and encrypted secret value for all intermediate nodes in the path above the leaf.
+The path contains a public key and encrypted secret value for all intermediate nodes in the filtered direct path from the leaf to the root.
 The path is ordered from the closest node to the leaf to the root; each node MUST be the parent of its predecessor.